leticiadia/leticiadia/README.md

 <p>I am currently part of the SENAI-AL delegation from Alagoas as a competitor Knowledge Olympiad in the Web Design category, but training to reach the Worldskills 2022.</p>

 - 👩‍💻 I love sharing my learning process on my social networks
+- 💜 Love being part of communities and contributing for them.
 - 💬 Ask me about technology, movies, universe geek, skateboard, music, etc.
 - 📫 How to find me contatoleticiadia@gmail.com or @oliverdays19
 - ⚡ Curiosity: I love coffee and tea ☕🍵